functionalscript/nanvm/notes/bytecode.md

 We aim for a simple initial implementation that is parametrized by a set of options (that we name interpreter’s parameters now on).
-It’s interesting to run a set of benchmarks varying these parameters – to get insights on promising areas of improvements (to increase speed and them memory footprint – without sacrificing speed).
+It’s interesting to run a set of benchmarks varying these parameters – to get insights on promising areas of improvements (to increase speed and then to reduce memory footprint – without sacrificing speed).

 “Bytecode” instructions are placed in one continuous array – not necessarily an array of bytes.
 We might get performance benefits from using a 2-byte or 4-byte or 8-byte instruction word.